 Some species of mallow such as Malva sylvestris grow taller and have larger flowers.

-The entire mallow plant is edible, and they make a tasty and beautiful addition to salads.
-Cook the leaves and use them similar to okra to thicken soups and stews, and they are rich in vitamins A and C, calcium, magnesium, potassium, iron, and selenium.
+The entire mallow plant is edible and makes a tasty and beautiful addition to salads.
+Cook the leaves and use them similarly to okra to thicken soups and stews. and they are rich in vitamins A and C, calcium, magnesium, potassium, iron, and selenium.

 Clover